Events

 }

 Will only highlight a few important fields here.
 For a full specification of events see the Reference section.
 All events in Tetragon contain a process_exec block to identify the process generating the event.
 For execution events this is the primary block.
 For Tracing Policy events the hook that generated the event will attach further data to this.
 The process_exec event provides a cluster wide unique id the process_exec.exec_id for this process along with the metadata expected in a Kubernetes cluster process_exec.process.pod.
 The binary and args being executed are part of the event here process_exec.process.binary and process_exec.process.args.
-Finarlly a node_name and time provide the location and time for the event and will be present in all event types.
+Finally, a node_name and time provide the location and time for the event and will be present in all event types.

 A default deployment writes the JSON log to /var/run/cilium/tetragon/tetragon.log where it can be exported through normal log collection tooling, e.g. ‘fluentd’, logstash, etc..
 The file will be rotated and compressed by default.
 See [Helm Options] for details on how to customize this location.